TheAdamBC/AdamBC/bin/templates/py/m/README.md

 # Adam BC DApp Demo Example - Image Color Occurrence Analysis

-This demo example shows how to build a DApp that can analyse and rank color occurrences in images contained inside a given image directory.
+This demo example shows how to build a DApp that can count the number of unique colors inside an image.

 ## How to run the DApp